amaclean2/famepick/README.md

 The UI consists of 2 screens:

 * **Overview Screen**: Displays a list of all the task groups along with their completion status.
 Clicking on a group should render the detail screen.
-Please add a RESET button at the bottom of the view, so everyone can test the app without reloading
+Please add a **RESET** button at the bottom of this view, so everyone can test the app without reloading

 * **Detail Screen**: Displays a list of all the tasks in the selected group and allows the user to Toggle the completion status of unlocked tasks.